prahladyeri/curated-lists/lists/programming.md

 - [Code Wars](https://www.codewars.com/) - A must visit place for all programmers.
 The practice challenges are really addictive.
 - [Paqmind](http://paqmind.com/) – An alternative approach to learning.
 Answer theoretical questions, solve challenges and compare your solutions with verified ones.

-## Q/A sites for troubleshooting a problem:

-- [Stack Overflow](https://stackoverflow.com) - The bread and butter of most programmers.
-- [Unix and Linux Q/A](https://unix.stackexchange.com/) - This is where I usually go if Google cannot help me with a linux problem.
-- [Super User](https://superuser.com/) - Though not specific to programming, but very useful nevertheless.
-- [Dev.to](https://dev.to) - Recently open sourced, this discussion site is geared towards beginners.
-Its more of a programming social network than a Q/A site though.
-- [Code Project](https://www.codeproject.com/) - If you are into Microsoft Technologies like ASP.NET/C#, this site is for you.

 ## Integrated Development Environments (IDE)

+- [notepad++](https://notepad-plus-plus.org/): Less of an IDE and more of a code-editor to be honest but happens to be my favorite.
-- [microsoft/vscode](https://github.com/microsoft/vscode): This is more like a glorified notepad++ than an IDE but one of the most popular and currently trending.
+- [microsoft/vscode](https://github.com/microsoft/vscode): This is more like a glorified notepad++ but highly popular and currently trending.
 It runs a bit slower though due to it being written in JavaScript.
 - [atom/atom](https://github.com/atom/atom): Similar to above, Atom is another JavaScript editor, quite popular these days.
 - [Netbeans](https://netbeans.apache.org/): The conservative Java veteran's IDE!
 Unlike the above two, this one is a fully fledged IDE and supports advanced things like code refactoring and navigation.
 - [Eclipse](https://eclipse.org): Another Java veteran's IDE, a strong competitor to Netbeans.

-## Other Programming resources
+## Reddit Programming Help

 - [Reddit Programming Help](http://www.reddit.com/r/learnprogramming) - A must-visit place for every programmer.
 You will definitely gain something from this site, whether its learning, tips, guidance or just the satisfaction of helping a fellow developer.
-- [Dictionary of Algorithms and Data Structure](http://xlinux.nist.gov/dads/) - Visit this site if you run out of ideas for program creation.
-Almost every algorithm invented by mankind can be found here.
-- [Design Patterns Catalog](http://martinfowler.com/eaaCatalog/) - A collection of software design patterns and processes to follow, written by Martin Fowler, one of the best minds in the industry.
-- [Great Github list of public datasets](http://www.datasciencecentral.com/profiles/blogs/great-github-list-of-public-data-sets?overrideMobileRedirect=1) - A great source of published data in case you are developing an app.
-- [UPC Database](https://www.upcdatabase.com/itemform.asp) - The canonical place on web to lookup barcode items.
-An invaluable resource if you are developing a Barcode app.

-## Pointers to other programming resources

-### Reddit

 - [Programming Wiki](https://www.reddit.com/r/learnprogramming/wiki)
 - [Wiki/Online resources](https://www.reddit.com/r/learnprogramming/wiki/index#wiki_online_resources)
 - [Books/Offline resources](http://www.reddit.com/r/learnprogramming/wiki/books)